charliecalvert/CloudNotes/Assignments/ExpressBasics.md

 # Express Basics

 This assignment is designed to introduce you to [Express Js](http://expressjs.com/).
+Express is the library most often used by NodeJs developers when creating web applications.
+It is not the only way to create an application, but it is by far the most common.

+**NOTE**: _Express is rarely used on its own.
+It is simply the foundation on which more complex applications are built.
+In most cases, other libraries such as jQuery, Angular or React will also be used._

 - Express Presentation: [http://bit.ly/JavaScriptNode](http://bit.ly/JavaScriptNode)